background-image

 Common Mistakes to Avoid

-• Including irrelevant work experience or skills.
+• Listing too much unrelated experience or skills.

 Dr. Emily Carter